OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/controllers.rst

 .. important::

-    For Twig templates we do not need to define them in metadata.php in the templates section.
+    Twig templates are not defined in in the templates section of the :file:`metadata.php` file.

-    To know how to register and access Twig templates, please follow :ref:`this page <registering-a-new-module-template>`.
+    For more information about registering and accessing Twig templates, see :ref:`development/modules_components_themes/module/using_twig_in_module_templates:Registering a new module's  template`.